Women with diabetes are at a greater risk of being diagnosed with advanced-stage breast cancer, according to a retrospective study.

 Women with diabetes were 14% more likely to present with stage II breast cancer, 21% more likely to present with stage III breast cancer, and 16% more likely to present with stage IV breast cancer than they were with stage I breast cancer.

-The results found that breast cancer patients with diabetes had a nearly 15% decrease in 5-year survival compared with those without diabetes.
+The results found that breast cancer patients with diabetes had a nearly 15% decrease in 5-year survival rate compared with those without diabetes.

 The study, by the Institute for Clinical Evaluative Sciences and Women’s College Hospital, analyzed data on 38,407 women who were newly diagnosed with breast cancer between 2007 and 2012 in Ontario, Canada.